ging/fiware-idm-deprecated/doc/admin_guide.md

 ## Introduction

 Welcome to the Installation and Administration Guide for the Identity Management - KeyRock Generic Enabler.
-This generic enabler is built on an Open Source project, and so where possible this guide points to the appropriate online content that has been created for this project.
-The online documents are being continuously updated and improved, and so they will be the most appropriate place to get the most up to date information on installation and administration.
+This generic enabler has been developed as an Open Source project, therefor this guide points to the appropriate online content that has been created for this it.

-An alternative to installing each of the components (Horizon and Keystone) individually for KeyRock, an automated installation script can be found [here](https://github.com/ging/fiware-idm#def-build) which uses fabric.
+The recommended way of intalling the IdM is through the installation tools.
+You can find the documentation on how to use this tools [here](https://github.com/ging/fiware-idm#def-build).
+This guide will cover all the steps required to successfully install the IdM, in case you would rather install it step by step and as a reference of the installation scripts tasks.

 ### Requirements